Samosa Recipe (Better Than Takeout)

 • salt as required

-• 1 tablespoon coriander leaves (cilantro), chopped
+• 1 to 2 tablespoons coriander leaves (cilantro), chopped

 • oil for deep frying – as required, any neutral flavored oil